MdJafirAshraf/House-price-prediction-using-flask/README.md

 ## Getting Started

-To run code on your computer, following command in terminal<br><br>
+After installing the required packages, you can start the application by executing the following command in your terminal:<br><br>
 ```
 python app.py
 ```